mozbrick/brick/tooltip/README.md

 Valid options:
 * If set to the preset `hover`, the tooltip will appear any time the user mouses over the target element, and will disappear upon mousing off the target and tooltip.
-* If set to the preset `none`, no handlers to show or hide the tooltip will be automatically applied.
+* If set to the preset `custom`, no handlers to show or hide the tooltip will be automatically applied.
 This is useful when the user wants to define a custom style of triggering the tooltip, but doesn't want any default behaviors getting in the way.
 * If set to anything else, the tooltip will appear when the target element has the given trigger-style occur as an event, and will persist until the user dismisses it by triggering the same event outside of the tooltip.
     - This allows us to specify a wide variety of event triggers, such as 'tap', 'click', or 'mousedown'